Zoxc/crusader/README.md

 `Warning: Load termination timed out.
 There may be residual untracked traffic in the background.`

   Should I be concerned?
 No. That may happen due to the TCP termination being lost or TCP incompatibilities between OSes.
 It's likely benign if you see throughput and latency drop to idle values after the tests in the graph.

+* The up and down latency measurement rely on a symmetric stable latency to the server.
+These values may be wrong if those assumption don't hold on test startup.

+* The up and down latency measurement may slowly get out of sync due to clock drift.
+Clocks are currently only synchronized on test startup.